Hypothyroidism in Dogs: Causes, Signs and Symptoms, and Treatment

 How Is Hypothyroidism Treated in Dogs?

-• Daily tablets, ideally given on an empty stomach for better absorption
+• Daily tablets, ideally given on an empty stomach to help with absorption

 Are There Natural Ways to Support a Dog With Hypothyroidism?

-We don’t recommend supplements or herbal remedies without veterinary guidance.
-Some can interfere with thyroid medication or worsen the condition.
+We don’t advise using supplements or herbal remedies unless your vet gives the go-ahead.
+Some can disrupt dog thyroid medication or even aggravate symptoms.

 Can Hypothyroidism in Dogs Be Prevented?